ObolNetwork/obol-docs/docs/charon/charon_cli_reference.md

   charon [command]

 Available Commands:
-  bootnode    Start a discv5 bootnode server completion  Generate the autocompletion script for the specified shell create      Create artifacts for a distributed validator cluster dkg         Participate in a Distributed Key Generation ceremony enr         Prints a new ENR for this node help        Help about any command run         Run the charon middleware client version     Print version and exit
+  bootnode    Start a discv5 bootnode server.
+Deprecated, use 'charon relay' completion  Generate the autocompletion script for the specified shell create      Create artifacts for a distributed validator cluster dkg         Participate in a Distributed Key Generation ceremony enr         Prints a new ENR for this node help        Help about any command relay       Start a libp2p relay server run         Run the charon middleware client version     Print version and exit